Sherry Lynn Felix

 Urban Park Ranger New York City Parks Department

-- Planning and leading nature and historical tours with a partner.
+- Planned and leading nature and historical tours with a partner.

-- Providing information, patrolling, working at special events, and radioing for assistance, when required.
+- Provided information, patrolling, working at events, and radioing for assistance, when required.

 Grounds Technician and Gardener in Central Park Conservancy, NY

 Physical Science Instructor at the summer programs for educators at Audubon Education Center, Greenwich, CT.